 Reprinted Courtesy Paul &Amy Herscu from The New England Journal of Homeopathy – Spring/Summer 1997.

 I love treating kids.
-They are a treat for me and the babies are the sweetest treat of all!
+They are a treat for me and the babies (Homeopathy Treatment for Cancer in babies) are the sweetest treat of all!
 Although children represent about 20% of my practice in Seattle, I put a fair amount of thought into how I am going to treat them—not just homeopathically.

 I am going to discuss some of the ways in which I work with children, and especially about how I set and maintain boundaries.
 I am not going to speak of parent/child dynamics nor how to understand, manage and work with these—it is the skin around the consultation that I am going to focus on in this article.